JohanW1977/plasma-applet-tiledmenu/ReadMe.md

 ## Bugs

 * Search wil always be on top (even when on top is disabled in the settings).
 * Switching between "Alphabetical" / "Cathegories" / "Tiles only" initially works, but the pannel width doesn't update after reboot .
-It should Shrink to the max. width.
+It should shrink/expand to the max. width.
 * On my Intel UHD 630 sometimes the menu scales badly (with external monitor and dockingstation) > Driver issue??

 ## Still To Add